Garda phone recordings scandal: Timeline

 The 2014 revelations of surveillance came on Tuesday 25 March, the same day that Martin Callinan resigned as Garda Commissioner over his remarks.
 On that day it was revealed that the former commissioner had written to the Department of Justice and Equality about the recordings over two weeks before the revelations.
 He wrote that he had established a working group to deal with the recordings and that they would report to him once they had consulted the Attorney General.
 He wrote that he had spoken to the Attorney General and that he expected to talk to the Data Protection Commissioner.
 He wrote that the Attorney General had advised that the recordings be collected and an inventory be made identifying them by station, date and condition.
 He also wrote that he had ordered all recording of non-999 calls to Garda stations cease and that this happened on 23 November 2013.
 He wrote that Minister for Justice and Equality Alan Shatter be informed of details of the recordings.

-On 26 March, Taoiseach Enda Kenny informed the Dáil that he had sent Brian Purcell, the Secretary General of the Department of Justice, to Callinan the day before the Garda Commissioner's departure.
+On 26 March 2014, Taoiseach Enda Kenny informed the Dáil that he had sent Brian Purcell, the Secretary General of the Department of Justice, to Callinan the day before the Garda Commissioner's departure.
 Fianna Fáil leader Micheál Martin said this meant Kenny had effectively "sacked" Callinan.
 Kenny also said that he had been personally briefed on Garda surveillance by the Attorney General as the AG did not wish to speak of the matter over the telephone.

 Response

-It was soon clear the revelation that telephone calls were recorded en masse would have a major impact on court cases.
-This has indeed been the case; the first trial to be affected was that of two men suspected of IRA membership on 26 March.
+It was soon clear the revelation that telephone calls were recorded en masse could have a major impact on court cases.
+The first trial to be affected was that of two men suspected of IRA membership on 26 March.

-The Irish Council for Civil Liberties said: ”For weeks, the ICCL has been calling for the creation of a proper statutory inquiry with the fact-finding powers necessary to restore public trust in the accountability of An Garda Síochána.
+In March 2014 the Irish Council for Civil Liberties said: ”For weeks, the ICCL has been calling for the creation of a proper statutory inquiry with the fact-finding powers necessary to restore public trust in the accountability of An Garda Síochána.
 Instead, the Government has chosen to refer each successive crisis to a different non-judicial mechanism, none of which has been granted the power comprehensively to establish the truth.
 Today's revelations regarding the recording of calls to and from Garda stations may have grave ramifications for the administration of justice and this is the day when the rot must stop”.

 In response to Callinan's resignation, his Deputy Commissioner Noirín O'Sullivan was selected as provisional Garda Commissioner.
 The government also set up a statutory commission of investigation.
 The "Commission of Investigation (Certain Matters relative to An Garda Síochána and other persons)" is commonly called the Fennelly Commission, after its sole member, Nial Fennelly, a former Supreme Court justice.